kcastil3/Airheads/README.md

       - The <select='color'> tag is an HTML5 only feature, this would be difficult to implement by ourselves.
 Fortunately HTML5 is now the norm, so it is safe to assume all end-users have access to it.

+  update.php

+    This file is executed when the submit button is pressed (from index.php) and all of the required fields in the form are filled.
+    It updates the value of the variables saved in the vars.txt files to match that submitted in the form.
+After this, the user is redirected back to the home page.

+ vars.txt

+    Rather than use a database, this lightweight method is a way to save variables on the server-side.

   main.css